himza25/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Task 7: A function that encodes a string into 1337.
 Letters substitutions are as follows: a and A should be replaced by 4; e and E should be replaced by 3; o and O should be replaced by 0; t and T should be replaced by 7; l and L should be replaced by 1.
 The prototype of the function is 'char *leet(char *);'.
 The implementation is in '7-leet.c'.
 - Task 8: A function that encodes a string using rot13.
 The prototype of the function is 'char *rot13(char *);'.
 The implementation is in '100-rot13.c'.
 - Task 9: A function that prints an integer.
 The prototype of the function is 'void print_number(int n);'.
 The implementation is in '101-print_number.c'.
+- Task 10: Modifying the value of an array element using pointer arithmetic without using the array variable or modifying the pointer variable.
+The implementation is in '102-magic.c'.